ConfederacyOfGaia/Gaia/players-guide.md

 Artisans, craftsmen, and merchants make up the middle classes, which consist of both goliaths and humans.
 They tend to follow the same basic pattern as farmers and ranchers, though the families are smaller: The children are expected to apprentice to the parent's craft and take it over when they are adults, although artisans and craftsmen will usually work later into their middle age than farmers.
 Goliaths dislike farming and ranching, and make excellent and clever artisans and craftsmen.

+***Clothing.*** Traditionally, Gaians tend to favor sleeveless tunics in darker colors, sometimes with vests, aprons, or gorjets, over practical pants and footwear.
+Capes are very popular, especially as the weather gets colder during the winter.
+Both females and males tend to dress similarly, though women tend to favor vests and longer tunics.
+Colorful embroidery, often depicting scenes from nature or flowing abstract designs, are very common.

 ***Languages.*** Zephyran.

 #### Esh

 Esh was nestled in the Onoklot Hills, the region of the Zephyrlands that lay between the Sunbloom Mountains and Gaia.
 The Onoklot Hills were also the traditional homeland of the goliaths.
 They held themselves separate from Esh, politically, but for all intents and purposes the two peoples formed one nation.

 The Onoklot Hills, and Esh, were completely destroyed by the armies of the Great Dragons.
 The surviving Eshen decided it was too much trouble to try to rebuild, and chose to simply leave their lands forever, endlessly wandering the Zephyrlands.
-The goliaths chose to emigrate to the nearby lands of Gaia and Kylf.
+The goliaths chose to emigrate to the nearby lands of Kylf and Gaia.

 Before its destruction, the people of Esh (goliath and Eshen alike) were fabled for their platinum-, gold-, and silversmiths.
 Some have hypothesized that this is why Esh was completely destroyed and looted by the dragonborn armies.